matplotlib/data-prototype/docs/source/design/index.rst

 A key to keeping this implementation efficient is to be able to cache when we have to re-compute values.
 Internally current Matplotlib has a number of ad-hoc caches, such as in ``ScalarMappable`` and ``Line2D``.
-Going down the route of hashing all of the data is not a sustainable path (in the case even modestly sized data the time to hash the data will quickly out-strip any possible time savings doing the cache lookup!).
+Going down the route of hashing all of the data is not a sustainable path (even with modestly sized data the time to hash the data will quickly out-strip any possible time savings doing the cache lookup!).
 The proposed ``query`` method returns a cache key that it generates to the caller.
 The exact details of how to generate that key are left to the ``DataContainer`` implementation, but if the returned data changed, then the cache key must change.
-The cache key should be computed from a combination of the ``DataContainers`` internal state, the coordinate transformation and size passed in.
+The cache key should be computed from a combination of the ``DataContainers`` internal state and the arguments passed to ``query``.

 The choice to return the data and cache key in one step, rather than be a two step process is drive by simplicity and because the cache key is computed